-13This landmark system is a core feature of the platform's underlying auction platform, described in Deutschmann et al. (2021a).
+14This landmark system is a core feature of platform, described in Deutschmann et al. (2021).
 Because Dakar does not have a popularly-used system of addresses, this is the primary means by which a platform operator can record a household's location for service provision.
 The platform database includes more than 2000 landmarks, and the median distance from a household with precise coordinates to the nearest landmark is 93 meters.
 Results shown below are similar, although less precisely estimated, when restricted to households with precise coordinates.

-14In Appendix A I demonstrate how my results compare if I consider different distance cutoffs.
+15In Appendix A I demonstrate how my results compare if I consider different distance cutoffs.